oschwald/geoip2-golang/README.md

 		log.Fatal(err)
 	}
 	defer db.Close()
-	// If you are using strings that may be invalid, check that ip is not nil ip := net.ParseIP("81.2.69.142")
+	// If you are using strings that may be invalid, use netip.ParseAddr and check for errors ip, err := netip.ParseAddr("81.2.69.142")
+	if err != nil {
+		log.Fatal(err)
+	}
 	record, err := db.City(ip)
 	if err != nil {
 		log.Fatal(err)